 At GW, public health students gain practical skills and knowledge through a variety of practice experiences.
 GW’s extensive network of public health settings enables students to partner with the very top Washington, D.C., national or international health organizations and learn to apply academic knowledge and theory in real-world professional practice settings.
 Depending on the program and department, students participate in a combination of internships, a supervised Practicum project, residency, and/or culminating experience.
 In every program, students gain confidence and real-world experience through their practice experiences.

-In the Department of Epidemiology and Biostatistics, the Practicum is a credit/no credit course where students engage in a Practice Activity - defined as a planned, supervised, and evaluated experience in a public health organization.
+In the Department of Epidemiology, the Practicum consists of a Practice Activity - defined as a planned, supervised, and evaluated experience in a public health organization.
 The Practice Activity can be related to either primary research or public health practice and include activities such as conducting literature reviews, proposal writing, data collection and analysis.
 The Practice Activity enables the student to apply new skills in the context of public health, and must not be directly related to the student's day-to-day work.
 If the student does conduct the Practice Activity at his/her place of employment, this must be a separate activity for which the student is not remunerated.

 The Culminating Experience (CE) integrates the knowledge and skills students acquire through their academic work and the practice activity.
 It is a graded course in which students identify and define a specific public health issue and formulate questions to address that issue.
 Students work with data obtained through primary research or from an existing dataset.
 The process of proposal development, data analysis, interpretation and extrapolation of the results, culminates in a written report or manuscript, and an oral presentation.